onestardao/WFGY/TensionUniverse/BlackHole/Q044_initial_conditions_of_the_universe.md

 * compare different initial condition proposals,
 * and falsify specific combinations of mismatch definitions, measures, and parameter choices.

-They do not prove or disprove the canonical statement, but they can reject ineffective encodings.
+They do not prove or disprove the canonical statement, but they can reject ineffective encodings inside the admissible class.

+All references to encodings below are understood to refer to **admissible encodings in the class defined in Section 3.4**.

 ### Experiment 1: CMB and large scale structure tension profiling

 *Goal:*
-Test whether the Q044 tension functional can remain low for states that match observed cosmic microwave background and large scale structure, under reasonable reference ensembles and measures.
+Test whether a given Q044 tension functional can assign stable and interpretable tension values to states that match observed cosmic microwave background and large scale structure, under reasonable reference ensembles and measures from the admissible class.

 *Setup:*

 * Input data: a set of cosmological parameter chains and maps from a mission like Planck, including temperature anisotropy levels, spectral index, curvature constraints, and large scale structure summaries.
 * Choose a coarse grained representation that maps these data into effective states `m_data` in `M_IC_reg`.
-* Choose a reference ensemble of macrostate models consistent with late time constraints but using naive high entropy initial conditions.
+* Choose a reference ensemble of macrostate models, also in `M_IC_reg`, consistent with late time constraints but built from naive high entropy initial conditions, all within a single admissible encoding instance.

 *Protocol:*